PubNubDevelopers/PubMoji/README.md

 - [ ] Next install all the required packages using ```npm i```

 - [ ] Link packages to your project with ```react-native link```
+    - [ ] Some packages may need to be manually linked if the above command does not do so.

 - [ ] Either run ```react-native run-ios``` or ```react-native run-android```.
 Your Android emulator needs to be running for ADB to see it.